dfinity/candid/spec/Candid.md

 That is, outbound message results can only be replaced with a subtype (more fields) in an upgrade, while inbound message parameters can only be replaced with a supertype (fewer fields).
 This corresponds to the notions of co-variance and contra-variance in type systems.

 Subtyping applies recursively to the types of the fields themselves.
-Moreover, the directions get *inverted* for inbound function and actor references, in compliance with standard rules.
+Moreover, the directions get *inverted* for inbound function and service references, in compliance with standard rules.

 ### Rules